MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/react-control/updateview.md

 ## Remarks

-Set the value of the field component to the raw value from the configured field
+Set the value of the field component to the raw value from the configured field.

 ### Related topics